Forensic search: Changes in computer forensics

 This process was time-consuming and costly.
 The computer forensic expert's primary role is to investigate the computer evidence (ESI).
 They may not have been as familiar with the entire case or objectives as that of the case agent, detective, forensic accountant or crime analyst.
 This often led to non-perfect or time-consuming identification of the correct evidence items between the differing parties.
 What would immediately flag the interest of a detective with a deep knowledge of the case and parties involved may go unnoticed by a computer forensic expert.
 An example would be an email from a suspect in another case to a suspect in this case, or contact / phone calls to a witness from a suspect.

 To compound the issue, there has been a massive increase in the size of the data that the computer forensic expert needs to collect.
 It is now often the case that the computer hard drive is not able to be imaged, for example if the computer that contains the evidence is too big, or the system cannot be shut down to take an image as it is a mission critical server such as an email server or company file server.
 The rise of Cloud computing has also added challenges to the collection of evidence.
 The data that requires collection and review may reside in the Cloud.
 In this case there is no computer available to image.
 The forensic expert then needs to collect the information using forensic software designed to work with certain Cloud providers.

 In short the collection of evidence has changed significantly in the past few years.
 Recognizing these challenges, the concept of Hybrid Forensics has been discussed and the creation of tools that adopt a different approach to collecting data.
-The concept of Hybrid Forensics is the selective collection of data from 'live' systems in such a way that is may be considered as being reliable evidence in court.
+The concept of Hybrid Forensics is the selective collection of data from 'live' systems in such a way that it may be considered as being reliable evidence in court.